uber-hackher-workshop/ios-workshop/README.md

 This makes loading images into a cell from a URL a bit trickier.
 We don't want to have to re-fetch the image every time the user scrolls down and the cell temporarily leaves the screen.
 This is why we've created a simple ImageCache class, that can store images we've already downloaded.
 Whenever a cell is about to load an image from a URL, it can first check if that image is already loaded in the ImageCache class.
 If so, it can avoid making an unnecessary url request.

+## Fonts
+This folder stores the custom font .ttf files we want to use in our app.
+These files can be dragged and dropped into your project (make sure you check 'Add to target NewsAppDemo in the dialog that pops up when you drop the files).
+The `Additional Resources` section has more information about how you can use these fonts in your storyboard views.

+## Extensions

+There are a few handy helper methods that we have added as extensions to the classes that use them.

+### UIImage+GIF.swift

+Understanding this code is out of the scope of this tutorial!
+However, there are some great libraries you can add to your project that will handle this for you.
+For example, https://github.com/swiftgif/SwiftGif.
+In order to use this library, or a different one, you will need to follow instructions for setting up your project to use [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) or [Carthage](https://github.com/Carthage/Carthage).

+### UIView+Constraints

+iOS has two systems for setting up layout rules: Frames and Autolayout.
+You can compare these two approaches [here](https://fluffy.es/frame-vs-autolayout/), but for storyboard-based apps you're going to be using Autolayout.

+Autolayout relies on `NSLayoutConstraint`s.
+Each constraint is a rule for how the width, or height, or edge of one view should appear relative to another view.
+Since NSLayoutConstraints have to be setup individually, one for each edge or dimension of a view, it can be helpful to setup some methods that activate a group of commonly used constraints.

+In our example, we've added an extension method to UIView called `func fill(_ view: UIView)`.
+Calling the method on a view will add the 4 constraints needed to pin its edges to those of the second view that is passed as an argument.

+### UIViewController+Alerts

+Inline errors are great, but they take a lot more time to build, since you have to accomodate for hiding/showing them in your layout.
+The simplest way to display errors, or other quick information snippets to the user, is usually with the built-in UIAlertController that can be presented from any other View Controller.

+This extension method gives us a quick way to display a simple error alert that can be dismissed from any of our view controllers.

 # Additional Resources
 - Getting Started with Storyboards raywenderlich.com/ios-storyboards-getting-started